UrbanNet-Lab/LS_for_CommunityDetection_and_Clustering/readme.md

 >>>hierarchical_degree_communities(G, maximum_tree=True, seed=seed)
 ```

-If you want to set the number of communities to explore the multi-scale community structure, then you can specify the number of communities at the second input parameter, the upper limit of which equals the number of local leaders (see Fig.3 in the main text):
+If you want to set the number of communities to explore the multi-scale community structure, which also can be common in real networks, then you can specify the number of communities at the second input parameter, the upper limit of which equals the number of local leaders (see Fig.3b,e in the main text):

 ```
 python
 >>>from LS_algorithm import hierarchical_degree_communities
->>>hierarchical_degree_communities(G, leaders_num, auto_choose_centers=False, maximum_tree=True, seed=seed)
+>>>hierarchical_degree_communities(G, center_num=leaders_num, auto_choose_centers=False, maximum_tree=True, seed=seed)
 ```

 ## Example